CodeSturgeon/AirCodea/readme.md

 Pull file from Codea overwriting content

 ### Push
-Push file to Codea overwirting content
+Push file to Codea overwriting content
 (Note you cannot make new files like this)

 ### Sync (Default)